oZelloX/QA-portfolio-/projects/api_shop/test_cases/get_product_by_invalid_id.md

 ```

 **Notes:**

-- API returns 200 OK with null for a non-existent product ID
+- The API returns status code 200 OK and body `null` when a non-existent product ID is requested.
-- This may be misleading and is a potential issue — should return a proper error status and message
+- This behavior may be misleading and does not follow standard REST practices.
+- A proper error status (e.g., 404 Not Found) and message should be returned instead.
-- Bug report will be created separately
+- A bug report will be created separately.